orebitt/mulx/README.md

 # xr
-webxr template that I use to teach three.js based development
+webxr template that I use to teach three.js based development.
+Supports a maximum of two players.

 # usage